justin830827/Graph-Data-Mining/Anomaly Detection/readme.md

 After download the zip, first unzip the zip file and get into the folder.

 ```
-unzip whu24.zip
+unzip anomaly.zip
-cd GDM_Project2
+cd anomaly
 ```

-Once the path is under `GDM_Project2`, please run the command in following format.
+Once the path is under `anomaly`, please run the command in following format.

 ```
 python3 anomaly.py <path/to/file/file>